 At its core, Love and Math is a story about accessing a new way of thinking, which empowers us to better understand the world and our place in it.
 It is an invitation to discover the hidden magic universe of mathematics.

-A New York Times bestseller, Love and Math is being translated into 14 languages.
-It has already been a bestseller in Brazil and Germany.
-Soon to be published: Poland (April), France and Russia (May), Japan (June), …
+A New York Times bestseller, Love and Math is being translated into 15 languages.
+It has already been published in Brazil (general non-fiction bestseller), Germany (Amazon bestseller), Italy, and Poland.
+Soon to appear: France and Russia (May), Japan (June), …